×

 We asked people how much they someone comfortably live on in Costa Rica, they wrote:

 "Depends where you live and how you live.
 A friend in Palmares lives on $970 a month, including rent, vehicle, food, utilities and regional travel.
 Others live in Escazu in the high cost areas.
 We live in San Ramon and get by well in a nice place on less than$2000 a month, including yard guy, and maid for 12 hours a month!
-Depends on you," explained one expat living in Costa Rica.
+Depends on you," wrote one member in Costa Rica.

 "Depends on lifestyle.
 I eat all my meals in restaurants, go to coffee shops, have a big social life and go on a lot of dates, I travel every month.
-My expense including all this are around $3500/mo," said one expat in San Jose.
+My expense including all this are around $3500/mo," remarked one expat who made the move to San Jose.

 View More Answers